List of Upstairs, Downstairs episodes: Series 3 (1973–74)

 The third series is set in the pre-World War I era of 1912–1914 and consists of 13 colour episodes.
 For this series Upstairs, Downstairs won the BAFTA for Best Drama Series and the Emmy and Golden Globe Awards for Outstanding Drama Series.
 Jean Marsh won the Emmy for Outstanding Lead Actress in a Drama Series and a Golden Globe nomination for Best Actress in a drama.
 Angela Baddeley was nominated for Emmy for the Outstanding Continuing Performance by a Supporting Actress.

 Series 4 (1974)

 Series Four of Upstairs, Downstairs is set during the period of World War I (1914–1918) and consists of 13 colour episodes.
 This series won an Emmy for Outstanding Limited Series, and Gordon Jackson won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
 Jean Marsh, Angela Baddeley and Christopher Hodson received Emmy nominations for, respectively, Outstanding Lead Actress in a Drama Series, Outstanding Continuing Performance by a Supporting Actress, and Outstanding Directing in a Drama Series.

 Series 5 (1975)

-The final series is set in the post-war period of 1919–1930 and consists of 16 colour episodes.
+The fifth and final series is set in the post-war period of 1919–1930 and consists of 16 colour episodes.
 Once again Upstairs, Downstairs won an Emmy for Outstanding Drama Series while Jacqueline Tong received a nomination for Outstanding Continuing Performance by a Supporting Actress in a Drama Series.
 The series also received a Peabody Award for this season.